-What Does Real-time Connectivity Mean for Your Organization?
+What Does Real-time Bank Connectivity Mean for Your Organization?

-Nowadays if you work in treasury, probably not a day goes by without you seeing a social post or article from your subscribed newsletters on the topic of real-time Bank API.
+Nowadays if you work in treasury, probably not a day goes by without you seeing a social post or article from your subscribed newsletters on the topic of real-time bank connectivity.
 It stands for the future of bank connectivity, and it will change the way data is exchanged between corporates and banks.